Contact: Marcia Neville, Media Relations

 (303) 656-8362, email@example.com

-Dr. Holly’s weekly video blogs offer fans her insight about the latest episode plus advice on how to begin, or continue, their own weight loss transformation journeys.
+Each week, Dr. Holly watches the show then records a video blog about the episode offering fans her insight plus advice on how to begin, or continue, their own weight loss transformation journeys.

 Dr. Holly’s advice:

-Dr. Holly’s participation in the TV show inspired her to create the University of Colorado Anschutz Health and Wellness Center’s first destination weight loss program.
+Dr. Holly’s participation in the TV show inspired her to create the CU Anschutz Health and Wellness Center’s first destination weight loss program.
 The weeklong Extreme Weight Loss: Destination Boot Camp is designed to provide participants with the tools they need to complete their own successful weight loss transformations— without the TV cameras!
 Limited space is available in upcoming boot camps and weight loss seekers are encouraged to learn more and register now.
-2016 boot camps are already registering.

 “Extreme Weight Loss” is produced by 3 Ball Entertainment.
 JD Roth, Todd A. Nelson, Matt Assmus and Brant Pinvidic are the executive producers.

 The Anschutz Health and Wellness Center is an innovative, state-of-the art research, education and patient care facility located on the University of Colorado’s Anschutz Medical Campus in Aurora, Colorado.
 The Center’s mission is to transform the lives of individuals and communities through science-based wellness strategies.
 Our research is translated into customized programs and offerings, delivered through our Wellness Clinic and Fitness Center.
 We provide programs, in partnership with schools, worksites and community organizations throughout Colorado.
 Our vision is a world where wellness is the norm.